LearnTeachCode/intro-javascript-class/week-1/1-6-debugging.md

 <hr/>

 ***Go forth and debug!*** No worries about using *all* the tips and tools listed above, but at least you have a preview of techniques you'll be using as you continue to learn more.

+:point_right: Be sure to review [all the week 1 materials here](https://github.com/LearnTeachCode/intro-javascript-class/tree/march-2018/week-1).